-In California, the number of Civil Engineers is expected to grow faster than average growth rate for all occupations.
-Jobs for Civil Engineers are expected to increase by 18.3 percent, or 7,200 jobs between 2012 and 2022.
+In California, the number of Civil Engineers is expected to grow slower than average growth rate for all occupations.
+Jobs for Civil Engineers are expected to increase by 12.2 percent, or 5,000 jobs between 2014 and 2024.

 In San Diego County, the number of Civil Engineers is expected to grow much faster than average growth rate for all occupations.
 Jobs for Civil Engineers are expected to increase by 28.6 percent, or 1,160 jobs between 2012 and 2022.

 |Estimated Employment and Projected Growth|